-4 Feature toggle best practices your team should adopt today
+4 Feature flags best practices your team should adopt today

 Feature toggle-driven development has been around for some time and with the current wave of DevOps and Continuous Deployments we’re experiencing, feature toggle patterns are gaining in popularity too.

-Feature toggles, also known as feature flags, are a common practice that enables trunk-based development while avoiding unnecessary code complexity, dead code, or a system failure.
+Feature flags, also known as feature toggles, are a common practice that enables trunk-based development while avoiding unnecessary code complexity, dead code, or a system failure.
 Rezvan Mahdavi-Hezaveh and colleagues from North Carolina State University released a research paper to uncover common feature toggle practices used by software practitioners.